Points to Consider When Creating or Modifying a Course in the my.harvard Course Search

 - Courses may have only one number.
 An FAS course may be listed in more than one FAS department, but only with permission of the concerned departments.
 Faculty will have access to a roster that includes enrollment for both classes.
 Both classes will emerge in the my.harvard course search results when searching for either of the two courses.

-- Course titles appear on student transcripts which have space for only 100 characters.
-Faculty members are encouraged to submit both an appropriate transcript title of 100 characters and a short title of 30 characters to appear on student schedules.
+- Course titles appear on student transcripts which have space for only 30 characters.
+Faculty members are encouraged to submit both an appropriate transcript title of 30 characters and a longer title of 100 characters to appear on Course Search.

-- Course descriptions are unlimited in length.
+- Course descriptions are limited to 4,000 characters.
 Since students often search for courses on mobile devices, however, we encourage faculty to limit the descriptions to 100 words.

 - Courses listed but not offered in the current academic year are designated by enclosing the course number and title in square brackets.
 Bracketed courses should include the term when it will be next offered, and may also include the instructor's name.
 Courses may be bracketed for three consecutive years.
 After three years, the course should be scheduled or inactivated.